An Arts Celebration

 A barista coffee pod and the Rural Coffee Caravan will be stationed in the Community Hall car park

 Windows in the Woods

 The art installation and the woodland walk are situated along one of the main paths in the woods.
 They are best accessed either from the footpath along The Avenue (a road without a footpath) or from the concrete footpath in Parklands.
 There is a gentle hill at each access entrance and whilst the path is concrete it can become covered with leaves and debris, as with any woodland path.
 In wet weather, this could be slippery.

 In addition, there is a step up into the "green room" for the art installation and the floor is covered in ivy.

 The Wonderwall art installation is located opposite Church Lane and is visible from the pavement or roadway.
 Street parking is available in Ufford Place and there are accessible parking reserved spaces available at the Church Hall, down past the church.

-The village's much loved telephone box on Barrack Lane is converted during the period of the festival into a community art gallery.
-Many of the exhibits can be viewed from the pavement outside of the phone box but, sadly, access into the space involves a step up into confined space would not be accessible to a wheelchair or less mobile user.
+The village's much loved telephone box on Barrack Lane is converted during the period of the festival into a sense of smell experience (Aromaphone).
+The phone box access involves a step up into confined space would not be accessible to a wheelchair or less mobile user.